codeconsortium/CCDNComponentCommonBundle/Resources/doc/Install.md

 ## Installation:

-Installation takes only 7 steps:
+Installation takes only 8 steps:

 1. Download and install the dependencies.
 2. Register bundles with autoload.php.
 3. Register bundles with AppKernel.php.
 4. Run vendors install script.
+5. Update your app/config/routing.yml
-5. Update your app/config/config.yml.
+6. Update your app/config/config.yml.
-6. Symlink assets to your public web directory.
+7. Symlink assets to your public web directory.
-7. Warmup the cache.
+8. Warmup the cache.

 ### Step 1: Download and install the dependencies.